What is an Invention?

 Step 5: Licensing of Intellectual Property

-- Once an industry partner expresses interest in commercializing WU intellectual property, OTM drafts and negotiates a licensing agreement.
+- Once an industry partner expresses interest in commercializing Washington University intellectual property, OTM drafts and negotiates a licensing agreement.

 - The licensing agreement includes both financial terms (e.g. milestone payments, royalty payments, etc.) and diligence milestones that define timelines and goals for the development and commercialization of the technology.